Fritingo/hw/large_scale/README.md

 ```

 #### iteration
-each while iteration
+each while loop iteration
-frist time select gain bigger side cell
+first time select gain bigger side (AorB) cell
 and next time select the other side gain bigger cell
-still any side all cells are change
+still any side all cells are change(or achieve swap time)

 ```python=
 while((len(A_gain) and len(B_gain)) and swap_time<100):